bobdavies2000/OpenCVB/README.md

     -   Figure out which component is failing:
         -   Review the output of the “Update_All.bat” run.
 Which component didn’t complete?
     -   Post any problems encountered.
 Install problems have the highest priority.
 -   Camera Failure: check the camera installation by testing the examples provided by the camera vendor.
-Did the Kinect4Azure support get upgraded recently?
 Post if some configuration problems prevent the camera from working in OpenCVB.
 -   Link problems: the C++ code in OpenCVB relies on PragmaLibs.h which is automatically created as part of the build process.
 “PragmaLibs.h” defines the names of the OpenCV libraries.
 It should be updated automatically with the current OpenCV version that is in use.
 If not, run the “VersionUpdates” application included in the OpenCVB tree.
 “VersionUpdates” will update the names of the files from OpenCV to be linked into the OpenCVB interfaces.
 Open the “PragmaLibs.h” file to see the current version of OpenCV that is expected to be present.

 # Building New Experiments with Snippets